noise-course/copyright-Ahsokastar/README.md

 ### Academic Integrity Note

 This assignment involves creating and uploading content that may be flagged or removed.
 This is done for educational purposes to understand copyright enforcement.

 Do not:
-- Use this assignment as an excuse to upload genuinely infringing content
+- Use this assignment as an excuse to upload infringing content
 - Attempt to profit from any uploaded content
 - Violate platform terms of service beyond what's necessary for the educational experiment
 - Upload content that could get your account permanently banned

-When in doubt, ask the instructor.